-6. AVR CPU
+AVR CPU

-- 8/16-bit high performance AVR RISC Architecture - 138 instructions - Hardware multiplier - 32x8-bit registers directly connected to the ALU - Stack in RAM - Stack Pointer accessible in I/O memory space - Direct addressing of up to 16M Bytes of program and data memory - True 16/24-bit access to 16/24-bit I/O registers - Support for 8-, 16- and 32-bit Arithmetic - .
-Configuration Change Protection of system critical features
+- 8/16-bit high performance AVR RISC Architecture - 138 instructions - Hardware multiplier - 32x8-bit registers directly connected to the ALU - Stack in RAM - Stack Pointer accessible in I/O memory space - Direct addressing of up to 16M bytes of program and data memory - True 16/24-bit access to 16/24-bit I/O registers - Support for 8-, 16- and 32-bit Arithmetic - Configuration Change Protection of system critical features

-The XMEGA A4 uses the 8/16-bit AVR CPU.
-The main function of the CPU is program execution.
+The XMEGA A3 uses an 8/16-bit AVR CPU.
+The main function of the AVR CPU is to ensure correct program execution.
 The CPU must therefore be able to access memories, perform calculations and control peripherals.
 Interrupt handling is described in a separate section.
-Figure 6-1 on page 8 shows the CPU block diagram.
+Figure 6-1 on page 6 shows the CPU block diagram.